smartdevicelink/sdl_evolution/proposals/NNNN-improvement-proposal.md

 ### Hold current ATF architecture and testing approach

-It is possible to continue developing current approach :
+It is possible to continue developing current approach:

 ATF scripts repository contains big amount of utils routine, scripts that required for CI activities and so on.
 Current approach is more time consuming than proposed one from testing side of view and needs deep test engineering expertise in using ATF.